Student Loans for VCU Students

 VCU Financial Aid Packages

-Every single school (with certain notable exceptions, such as Harvard) creates financial aid packages with the same four ingredients: student loans, grants, work-study programs, and scholarships.
-Such is the way of a VCU financial aid package, and that’s just fine for most students at VCU.
-Over half of VCU’s student body receives federal student loans, which is just fine.
+Most financial aid offices create financial aid packages with the same four ingredients: student loans, grants, work-study programs, and scholarships.
+VCU is no different and that’s just fine for most students at VCU.
+Over half of VCU’s student body receives federal student loans.
 A very small number (~6%) of students at VCU wind up with a financial gap after receiving their aid package, meaning there’s still an outstanding balance they owe to VCU, but they don’t have the money nor did they receive the aid to cover it.
 In these cases, students commonly turn to private student loans.
 While that may sound rather foreboding, it’s a very good source of final funding when managed responsibly, and we can help you with that.
 To find the private student loan that has the lowest impact on your finances and fits you best, just use our private student loan comparison tool on this page.

 What loan repayment plans are available through the Virginia Commonwealth University financial aid office?